JackDanna/FogentRoleplayTemplate/README.md

 ## Vocational Skill

-Vocational Skills are skills that fall under a Vocation.
-These skills have their levels capped by the level of the Vocation they fall under.
+A Vocational Skill is a Skill that fall under a Vocation.
+They have their levels capped by the level of the Vocation they fall under.
 For instance, if a character had a level 2 Vocation, any Vocational Skill under it couldn't increase above level 2 until its Vocation level increased.

 In general, most weapon combat Vocational Skill are governed by STR, RFX, and INT.
 Being stronger, faster, and smarter is almost always better when fighting.
-What follows is a list of example Vocational Skills.

 |       Name       | Governing Attributes |                                   Decription                                   |
 | :---------------: | :------------------: | :-----------------------------------------------------------------------------: |